 - Suggest an intervention approach to mitigate against undesired health outcomes and increased costs

-The health plan is embarking on their journey to operationalize the insights provided by EXL.
-As they integrate the analytics into their current and new regional care management programs, they expect to see significant improvements across
+The client is embarking on their journey to operationalize the insights provided by EXL Health.
+As they integrate the analytics into their current and new regional care management programs, they expect to see significant improvements across:

 - Inflation adjusted PMPM